Renewable Content Obligation Bill

 Overview

-The Renewable Content Obligation Bill aims to increase the use of recycled materials in specified products by mandating minimum levels of recycled content and establishing a certification scheme.
-This is intended to promote sustainability and reduce waste.
+This bill aims to increase the use of recycled materials in designated products by establishing minimum levels of recycled content and a certification scheme.
+It empowers the Secretary of State to set obligations for manufacturers and importers, and establishes a system of penalties for non-compliance.

 Description